TorchJD/torchjd/CONTRIBUTING.md

 ## Installation

 To work with TorchJD, we suggest you to use [uv](https://docs.astral.sh/uv/).
-While this is not mandatory, we only provide installation steps this tool.
+While this is not mandatory, we only provide installation steps with this tool.
 You can install it by following their [installation documentation](https://docs.astral.sh/uv/getting-started/installation/).

 1) Pre-requisites: Use `uv` to install a Python version compatible with TorchJD and to pin it to the